rafiwira/short-stories-2021/stories/Adhered.md

 I looked around and saw a gas nozzle with a lighter next to it.
 There were wet spots near it.
 I picked it up.

-"It looks like someone fought it off." i fiddled with the nozzle.
+"It looks like someone fought it off."
+I fiddled with the nozzle.

 "You think there might be survivors?"